 Are there any Fees?

 We reserve the right to charge certain minimum charges.
 Please note that a fee will be charged for any appointment(s) not kept by the Tenant.
 The fee will be dependent on the costs incurred as a result of any appointment not being kept.
 Payments by Credit or Debit Cards are not accepted and late payment charges will be applicable if you fail to pay rent on the due date.

 Do I need Tenants Liability and Contents Insurance?

 We consider that Tenants Liability Insurance (to cover damage to the Landlords property) is an essential requirement but we also advise that the tenants have their own contents insurance for their personal possessions.
 These items will not be covered by the Landlord’s insurance if the property is broken into or subjected to flooding, fire etc. However more importantly having a tenant’s contents policy will enable you to cover the Landlord’s goods against accidental damage by you and will also provide you with Public Liability cover which is essential should a substantial claim ever be made against you.

-How do I Pay Rent
+How Do I Pay Rent?

-Your tenancy agreement is a legally binding document which requires you to pay the rent in full in cleared funds by Standing Order on the rent due date.
+Your tenancy agreement is a legally binding document that requires you to pay the rent in full in cleared funds by Standing Order on the rent due date.
 Failure to do this means that you will be in breach of your tenancy agreement and late payment charges will be applicable if you fail to pay your rent on time.
 If you do experience difficulties in paying your rent please advise us immediately; we are here to assist wherever possible.

 If you are unable to pay by Standing Order we will consider payments by BACS, Internet Banking, cash, Building Society counter cheque or by Bankers draft – personal cheques, Credit & Debit Cards will NOT be accepted.